thecodearcher/sms-order-tracking/README.md

 ## Project Setup

-We will start off by creating a new Laravel project.
+We will begin by creating a new Laravel project.
 This can be done either using the [Laravel installer](https://laravel.com/docs/5.8#installation) or [Composer](https://getcomposer.org/).
-We will be making use of the Laravel installer in this tutorial.
-If you don’t have it installed, you can check how to set it up from the [Laravel documentation](https://laravel.com/docs/master).
+In this tutorial we will be making use of the Laravel installer.
+If you don’t have it installed, you can learn how to set it up from the [Laravel documentation](https://laravel.com/docs/master).
 To generate a Laravel project using the Laravel Installer, run the following command on your terminal:

     $ laravel new order-tracking-sms

 Next, set up a database for the application.
-For this tutorial, we will make use of [MySQL](https://www.mysql.com/) database.
-If you don't have MySQL installed on your local machine, then head over to the [official site](https://www.mysql.com/downloads/) to get it installed for your platform of choice.
+For this tutorial, we will make use of a [MySQL](https://www.mysql.com/) database.
+If you don't have MySQL installed on your local machine, head over to the [official site](https://www.mysql.com/downloads/) to get it installed on your platform of choice.
 After successful installation, open up your terminal and run the following to login to MySQL:

     $ mysql -u {your_user_name}